Julian Lennon was "shocked" by Paul McCartney's virtual John Lennon duet

 “That’s so special for me man,” McCartney said following the collaboration.
 “I know it’s virtual, but come on – it’s John.
 We’re back together.”

-In a new interview with the Daily Mail, Julian Lennon has now admitted that he was “shocked” when he first saw the duet, but by the time of the Glastonbury performance he “actually enjoyed it”.
+In a new interview with Mojo, Julian Lennon has now admitted that he was “shocked” when he first saw the duet, but by the time of the Glastonbury performance he “actually enjoyed it”.

 “I watched it on YouTube — and I kind of went: ‘Errrr… I don’t know if I’m comfortable with that,” he said, adding: “It shocked me.”